fgasdia/LongwaveModePropagator.jl/README.md

 Here's a simple homogeneous ground/ionosphere scenario defined in Julia.
 Note that throughout the code SI units (MKS) and radians are used.
-The only notable exception in the current version of the package is the use of kilometers and inverse kilometers to define Wait and Spies ``h'`` and ``\beta`` parameters for the electron density profile.
+The only notable exception in the current version of the package is the use of kilometers and inverse kilometers to define Wait and Spies h′ and β parameters for the electron density profile.

 ```julia
 using LongwaveModePropagator